harjay12/Personalize-NOC-Tool/README.md

 Knowing myself, I know I would miss some of these signs in so I came up with the idea to create one tool I would just need to sign in from that tool, and I would sign myself in any other places I needed to be in, and when signed out.

 I decided to use Python to develop he tool; however, with the Python script, I am using AutoHotkey64.exe to interact with the computer keyboard and screen.
-I am not familiar with the AutoHotkey64.exe script.
+If you are not familiar with the AutoHotkey64.exe script.
 Please learn how it works before using the script from this code.